EthanSnow/snakeWithConvNet/README.md

 # snakeWithConvNet
-Open: download the file -> open "snake_clean.html"
+To start: download the file -> open "snake_clean.html"